Berserk0001/rusty-bandwith/README.md

 2. **Quality Settings**:
    - Values 70-80 provide good balance for most images
    - Use 90+ only for images requiring high detail
-   - Values below 60 may show visible compression artifacts
+   - Values below 60 may show visible compression artifacts but size saves are bigger

 3. **Memory Usage**:
    - The server processes each image independently